chinamike65/hugo-tuolesi/content/book1/book1en.md

 Buddha Shakyamuni taught prostration in the tantras, but there was no prostration in the Chan sect.

-Prostration not only accumulates blessings, but also eliminates karma, and also exercises the body.
+Prostration not only accumulates merit, but also eliminates karma, and also exercises the body.

 When Buddha Shakyamuni asked us to cultivate the Eight Tathagatas of the Medicine Buddha, he told us that a healthy body is very important.

 Many people have such a misunderstanding.
-Now that they have studied Buddhism, the body is not important.
+Now that they have begun to study Buddhism, the body is not important.
 The most important thing is the Three Jewels.

 The Three Jewels are important, but so is the body.